nikarh/docker-images/fileserver-imapsync/README.md

     user: 1000:1000
     environment:
       # Mail will be synced to /home/${USERNAME}/mail
-      # This is useful if the volume is also used with dovecot and multiple user mailboxes
+      # Useful if the volume is also used with dovecot and multiple user mailboxes
       USERNAME: test
     volumes:
       - mail-data:/home